-DRAMA AND MUSIC BA (HONS) (with Foundation Year)UCAS Code: W443|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46
+Drama and Music BA (Hons) (with Foundation Year)UCAS Code: W443|Duration: 4 years|Full Time|Creative Campus|UCAS Campus Code: L46

 Work placement opportunities|International students can apply

-Our Music degree is part of our School of Creative & Performing Arts, based at our Creative Campus, and housed in the purpose-built Capstone building.
-The School is one of only a handful of All-Steinway Music Schools in the UK and, in addition to a Steinway Model D in the Capstone Theatre, we also have a number of sound-proofed bespoke music recording, rehearsal and practice spaces, as well as a number of musical instruments to cater across all musical genres.
+Our Music programme is part of our School of Creative and Performing Arts, based at the Creative Campus, and housed in the purpose-built Capstone building.
+The School is one of only a handful of All-Steinway Music Schools in the UK and, in addition to a Steinway Model D in the Capstone Theatre, we also have a number of sound-proofed bespoke music recording, rehearsal and practice spaces.
+There is also a good stock of musical instruments and outboard technology to cater across all musical genres.